Hot Deskhot desk v,

 9. Test yourself with past papers

 Some people work from exam papers, whilst others study them in groups.
 I found it useful to test myself (after I learnt a topic) with an exam question and then topped up my knowledge with the examiner comments.
 Whatever works for you is good, just don't think about going into the exam without seeing the past exam papers and knowing what the examiners are looking for.
 All past papers are on the faculty website.
 I'd also really recommend doing a mock exam.
 Most deaneries organise them, if yours don't, be proactive and seek out a nearby deanery that does and ask if you can go along.
 It's really worth it.
 I'd also recommend going along to a revision course.
 In my day, it was Ed Jessop's Preparatory Part A course.
-There are other courses on the market such as https://www.birmingham.ac.uk/postgraduate/courses/cpd/med/revision-uk-foph.aspx.
-You have to book early for a place but it is such a good revision course.
-I really found it helped to top up my knowledge and it's a really good measure of how ready you are!
+There are other courses on the market such as University of Birmingham.
+Courses like that are a good way top up your knowledge and is good measure of how ready you are.

 10. Think like a student not an expert